Data Source Management CLI

 # Export from production

-hl datasource export --output prod-cameras.json
+hl datasource list --format json > prod-cameras.json

 # Switch to staging environment (configure different credentials)